Why Is My Baby Sneezing So Much? Understanding Newborn Congestion

 Chaul ( Shaving of The Head)

-Practices are devoted from generation to generation.
+These practices are devoted from generation to generation.
 At the same time, the ways of doing them have been modernized over time.
 The five essential sanskaras impact a child scientifically and boost healthier development.
 Every parent may follow these customs, whether in the form of sanskaras or just as a habit.
 These can be followed by anyone, as they require the bare minimum but play a significant role in a baby's upbringing in the initial year.